Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Tip #9 Focus on Recovery Nutrition

-• Build and Repair – Consume protein to help build and repair lean muscle mass
+• Build and Repair: Consume protein to help build and repair lean muscle mass

 Too often, I find athletes rush straight from their activity to class or work.
 Thus, they miss out on a prime opportunity to fuel their bodies.
-Consider keeping snacks in your gym bag that you can enjoy after a workout or packing a meal you can eat-on-the-go.

 Focus on Recovery Nutrition